How Much Does It Cost to Build and Run a RADIUS Server?

 Admins with no prior knowledge would find difficulty configuring FreeRADIUS with their environment because it’s incredibly convoluted and requires a team of trained experts (plus compensation reflective of their work).

-Cloud RADIUS: A Third the Cost of On-Premise
+Cloud RADIUS: A Third of the Cost of On-Premise

 Thousands of customers are moving away from implementing and managing their own RADIUS server for a cloud-based option.
 Cloud-based RADIUS solutions succeed where their on-prem and FreeRADIUS counterparts fail: easy implementation, cost-effective, and strong security measures.

-A Cloud RADIUS server saves an organization thousands of dollars because it’s less than a third of the cost of the equivalent on-premise servers.
-There’s no hardware and associated costs and no physical installation required.
-The IT department is relieved of the time-consuming labor involved with implementation and management of the servers.
-There’s also no man hours or training required for maintaining the server, critical as the RADIUS server can never go down.
+Cloud RADIUS pricing saves an organization thousands of dollars because it’s less than a third of the cost of the equivalent on-premise servers.
+There are no hardware and associated costs and no physical installation required.
+The IT department is relieved of the time-consuming labor involved with the implementation and management of the servers.
+There’s also no man-hours or training required for maintaining the server, critical as the RADIUS server can never go down.

 This is why SecureW2 created Cloud RADIUS, a turnkey RADIUS solution that can be implemented into virtually any environment because it works with all major SAML and LDAP Identity Providers like Google, Okta, and Azure.
 Designed from the ground up for certificate-based authentication, it eliminates the risk of sending credentials over the internet and eliminates the risk for credential theft.

 Cloud RADIUS comes with all the benefits of cloud computing, including 24/7 availability and built-in redundancy to easily handle large onboarding events.
 Along with the benefits of being in the cloud, Cloud RADIUS is more scalable than on-prem alternatives, making it easy to expand your network’s capabilities if your business grows.